amdegroot/deepgenres.torch/README.md

  <img align="center" src= "https://github.com/amdegroot/deepgenres.torch/blob/master/doc/pipeline.png"/>

 ## Usage
-To tweak the configuration to your setup, you may have to change some of the opts inside `config.lua`, `train.lua`, or `test.lua`.
+* To tweak the configuration to your setup, you may have to change some of the opts inside `config.lua`, `train.lua`, or `test.lua`.
-Since we only needed to train for 20 epochs to get impressive accuracy (~95%), the model is saved at each epoch by default.
-Again, all details like this can be changed to user preference by editing the files listed above.
+* Since we only needed to train for 20 epochs to get impressive accuracy (~95%), the model is saved at each epoch by default.
+* Again, all details like this can be changed to user preference by editing the files listed above.
-To run on an Nvidia GPU, set the -backend flag to 'cudnn' rather than the default 'nn'.
+* Note: To run on an Nvidia GPU, set the -backend flag to 'cudnn' rather than the default 'nn'.

 ### Training
 run  `th train.lua`.